Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 			os.system("zcat "+" ".join(["samples/"+checkfile for checkfile in checkfiles])+"|  gzip -c > samples_concat/"+samplename+".fq.gz" )

 ```
-I'll check the code before submitting the job
+Check code works (i.e. no syntax errors) before we submit:
 ```bash
 module load Python #need to load a python environment//ipython console python3 frogconcat.py
 ```
-Finally, once this is working we can submit a job, and ofr python we specify arguments here. -A specifies the account to 'charge' the job, -t specifies time, -c specifies the number of cpus per task, --mem specifies memory, --job-name specifies a job name
+Submit a job.
+For python specify arguments here in the command line: -A specifies the account to 'charge' the job, -t specifies time, -c specifies the number of cpus per task, --mem specifies memory, --job-name specifies a job name
 ```bash
 sbatch -A uoo04306 -t 48:00:00 -c 8 --mem 8G --job-name=frogconcat frogconcat.py
 squeue -u mulha552 #check its working
 ```
-I want to take a final check of how many million reads I have per sample, important for later discussion
+Check of how many million reads we have per sample:
 ```
 cd /home/mulha552/uoo04306/frogs_gbs//samples_concat
 for fq in *.fq.gz; do